-The requirements and actions for the Bredasdorp WDS are detailed in Table 16.
+The requirements and actions for the Bredasdorp WDS are detailed in Table 9.

-Table 16.
-Non-compliances and Related Actions for Bredasdorp Waste Disposal Site
+Table 9 Non-compliances and Related Actions for Bredasdorp Waste Disposal Site

-Relevant Clause Issue Action Plan Due 3.4 Adequate buffer zone Determine when approval (if any) was granted to develop within the buffer zone.
+Relevant Claus e Issue Action Plan Due in Permit 3.4 Adequate buffer zone Determine when approval (if any) was granted to develop within the buffer zone.
 Inform DEA of the development within the buffer zone.
-Immediately 3.5 Clean stormwater run-off diversion Provision should be made for stormwater channels.
+Immediately 3.5 Clean stormwater run-off diversion Provision should bemade for stormwater channels.
 December 2021 3.6 Contaminated stormwater run- off collection and diversion Design and construction of a cut-off and diversion berm on the upstream side of the landfill to intercept clean surface run-off and divert it around the site.
 A berm on the downstream side of the landfill should be constructed to intercept and retain contaminated run-off from being allowed to discharge into the environment.
 Locations should be allowed for where samples can be taken and tested.
-Immediately 3.7 Water quality testing of contaminated stormwater run- Water quality testing to be done at least twice per year (during wet and dry season).
+Immediately 3.7 Water quality testing of contaminated stormwater run- off Water quality testing to be done at least twice per year (during wet and dry season).
 December 2021 3.8.1 Treatment of contaminated stormwater run-off If tests reveal stormwater is contaminated measures should be implemented immediately to treat and prevent future contamination.
 December 2021 5.5 Sufficient dust control Implement dust control measures by procuring the service.
-Immediately- Using water truck to control 5.6 Reclamation of waste A permit amendment should be applied Immediately - Waste Pickers are employed for that allows reclamation of materials on site.
-Reclamation of the waste should be formalised.
-Reclaimers should be educated and inducted to work on a landfill.
-Alternative living arrangements should be made with reclaimers living on the landfill site.
-Reclaimers should be made aware of the legislative compliance and dangers of a landfill site.
-6.1.1 Surface water monitoring Surface monitoring should be addressed when the water quality testing is done.
-8.1 Surface water testing Surface water testing should be addressed when the water quality testing is done.
-December 2020 10.2.1 All external audits available for study by current external auditor External landfill site audits should be done during dry and wet season.
-December 2020 10.3.2 Reporting of the surface water monitoring and test results annually to the Director All findings of contaminated and surface water and audits should be reported to the DEA.
-Immediately as incidents occur
+Immediately- Using water truck to control

+5.6 Reclamation of waste A permit amendment should be applied are employed Immediately - Waste Pickers are employed

+1

+for that allows reclamation of materials

+on site.

+Reclamation of the waste should be

+formalised.

+Reclaimers should be educated and

+inducted to work on a landfill.

+Alternative living arrangements should

+be made with reclaimers living on the

+landfill site.

+Reclaimers should be made aware of

+the legislative compliance and dangers

+of a landfill site.

+6.1.1 Surface water monitoring Surface monitoring should be December 2020

+addressed when the water quality

+testing is done.

+8.1 Surface water testing Surface water testing should be December 2020

+addressed when the water quality

+testing is done.

+10.2.1 All external audits External landfill site audits should be December 2020

+available for study by done during dry and wet season.

+current external auditor

+10.3.2 Reporting of the surface water All findings of contaminated and Immediately as incidents

+monitoring and test surface water and audits should be occur occur

+results annually to the reported to the DEA.

+Director